ferdinh/SimpleReactQuizApp/README.md

-# Getting Started with Create React App
+# Simple React Quiz App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This app can be access at [https://ferdinh.github.io/SimpleReactQuizApp/](https://ferdinh.github.io/SimpleReactQuizApp/)

 ## Available Scripts